São Tomé and Príncipe: Military

 São Tomé and Príncipe's military is small and consists of four branches: the Army (Exército), Coast Guard (Guarda Costeira also called "Navy"), Presidential Guard (Guarda Presidencial), and the National Guard.

 In 2017, São Tomé and Príncipe signed the United Nations Treaty on the Prohibition of Nuclear Weapons.

 Administrative divisions

 In 1977, two years after independence, the country was divided into two provinces (São Tomé Province and Príncipe Province) and six districts.
 Since the new constitution was adopted in 1990, the provinces have been abolished, and the districts are the only administrative subdivisions.
-Since 29 April 1995, the island of Príncipe is an autonomous region, coterminous with the district of Pagué.
+Since 29 April 1995, the island of Príncipe has been an autonomous region, coterminous with the district of Pagué.
 The larger island of São Tomé is divided into six districts and Príncipe island into one: